vaibhavkatariya007/ssr-react/README.md

 ### `yarn serve`

 Build the app for ssr as it uses the default build files for ssr.<br/>
-React cli correctly bundles and optimizes the applictaion for ssr.
+React cli correctly bundles and optimizes the application for ssr.

 The build is minified and the filenames include the hashes.<br />
 which will serve via express server.